influxdata/influxdb/query/docs/SPEC.md

     columns specifies a list of columns to aggregate.
 * `timeSrc` string
     timeSrc is the source time column to use on the resulting aggregate record.
-    The value must be column with type `time` and must be part of the partition key.
+    The value must be column with type `time` and must be part of the group key.
     Defaults to `_stop`.
 * `timeDst` string
     timeDst is the destination column to use for the resulting aggregate record.